roleycoley/yeti-furniture/README.md

 ## 🛒 E-Commerce Website Project

-For this project, I set out to implement key features commonly found in modern e-commerce websites—such as:
+The main goal of this project was to learn how to create a **responsive web layout** that works seamlessly across different screen sizes.
+To make the learning process more engaging and practical, I chose to build a basic **e-commerce interface** that included features like:

-- A dropdown menu
+- A dropdown navigation menu
-- A shopping cart system
+- A simple shopping cart system

-At the time, I had just begun exploring **React.js**, but by the end, I had gained a solid understanding of **React components** and essential **React hooks**, particularly `useState` for managing interactivity and adding smooth animations on page load.
+Along the way, I explored **React.js** for the first time, gaining a solid understanding of **components** and essential **hooks** like `useState`, which I used to manage interactivity and animate page elements.

-This project also gave me valuable practice with **CSS Grid** and **Flexbox**, both of which I used to craft a responsive and visually pleasing layout.
-My goal was to create a user-friendly experience that felt clean and intuitive.

-One important principle I followed was optimizing image assets by scaling them down before use, rather than relying on CSS to resize them—this significantly improved the project’s loading time and overall performance.
+I also used **CSS Grid** and **Flexbox** extensively to structure a layout that adapts cleanly to mobile and desktop views.
+One important principle I learned was to optimize image assets by scaling them down before use, rather than relying on CSS to resize them.
+This significantly improved loading times and overall site performance.